 Forget Stranger Danger.
 I know that this concept is used for kidnapping as well as sexual assault, but it’s all around a bad idea (enough so that I might write an entire post dedicated just to it at some point).
 The short story is this: If your kids are going to molested or kidnapped, the person doing it is 89% likely to be someone that you and your child already knows – a family member, teacher, priest, coach or a friend of the family.
 That’s a REALLY high number.
 Are you going to teach your child to mistrust and fear everyone they come in contact with?

 Some people say yes.
 Yes, they are going to imprint this on their child: “ALL STRANGERS ARE OUT TO KILL YOU.”
-So, then, tell me what happens when they lose their way?
+So, then, tell me what happens when they get lost at the mall?
 They have been taught not to talk to strangers, so they will continue to wander, and it will be that much longer before you see them again… unless, of course, the real bad guy is three steps behind them and waiting for them to be completely alone.
 How about this: “If you need help, ask anybody around you that you think can help you.”
+Such as a person in a uniform, a Mom or Dad with kids, or a person working behind a counter.
 We had to undo damage from Carmen’s school when she came home to tell us that she learned that she shouldn’t talk to strangers because they were mean.
 It took about a week of untraining that thought and replacing it with “Most people are nice and will want to help you if you need it.”

 Another helpful tip – teach your child your phone number.
 Put the number to the tune of a song and sing with them several times a day until they sing it with you, then back to you.
 This is actually fun for longer car trips.
 Carmen knows mine and Tyme’s (mine, to the tune of Mary had a Little Lamb and Tyme’s to Twinkle Twinkle Little Star).
 (Carolyn might know it, too, but Carmen doesn’t let her get a word in edgewise, so it’s hard to tell.)